 Many of my friends and work colleagues often wanna talk to me about my relationship with my partner.
 Everyone always tells us how much of a perfect couple we are, how our relationship meets “ultimate couple goal” standards, because of the life we share together, but a love like ours doesn’t just happen.
 There are many obstacles that we have to overcome, just like all couples do.
-It’s important to understand that no relationship is perfect, and that behind the #couplegoals standards of social media, there’s two people that the centre of all that stuff that work really hard together to make their relationship work.
-So, here are seven ways that I’ve learnt of how to keep the honeymoon phase going in our relationship.
+It’s important to understand that no relationship is perfect and that behind the #couplegoals standards of social media, there are two people that are the center of all that stuff that work really hard together to make their relationship work.
+So, here are seven ways that I’ve learned of how to keep the honeymoon phase going in our relationship.

 1. Surprise your partner

 It doesn’t matter how you decide to surprise your partner.
 It could be something as small as picking up their favorite dinner on the way home from work, or as extravagant as a surprise holiday.
 Everyone appreciates the effort and thought that goes into a surprise, and throwing something spontaneous into the mix every so often keeps you from getting into too much of a routine, or feeling “stuck in a rut”.

 2. Make time for each other

 I’ve found that in my relationship we have to make an effort to find time for each other because we work alternative shifts and sometimes don’t catch each other at all for days on end.
 It makes the intimacy of any kind quite difficult, so we make at least one night a week our official date night, where we stop working on our degrees and our own businesses, ignore our phones and just focus on each other.
 Time is the most precious gift you can give to anyone, and your partner deserves all the time you can give to them.

 3. Do things that your partner likes